AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 5. GitHub Stats Section 📈

-- `Live Stats` – Stars, public repos, commits, and merged Django PRs fetched live from the GitHub API.
+- `Live Stats` – Stars and public repos from the GitHub REST API; the commit count from GitHub's commit-search API (`total_count`).
+Merged Django PRs are a curated number.
 - `Animated Counters` – Numbers count up into view using Framer Motion when scrolled into view.
-- `Graceful Fallback` – Falls back to last-known values if the live GitHub fetch fails.
+- `Graceful Fallback` – Falls back to last-known values if a live fetch fails or the (low, ~10 req/min) search-API rate limit is hit.
 - `Contribution Heatmap` – A live GitHub contribution calendar with a running streak counter.
 - `Get Involved CTAs` – Star the portfolio repo, join the community Discord, or jump straight to the contact form.